Hawks vs Magic Prediction — AI Finds CAN'T MISS NBA Lines & Props (Apr 15)

 Atlanta vs. Orlando Prop Picks (AI)

-AI algorithm Remi is pouring through loads of datapoints on each team.
+Remi is pouring through mountains of datapoints on each player.
 In fact, anytime the Hawks and Magic play there’s always several intriguing trends to key in on.
-Not to mention games played at Kia Center in Apr almost always follow normal, predictable betting trends.
+Not to mention games played at Kia Center in Apr can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: T. Young under 41.5 PTS+REB+AST.